-See "Critical Accounting Policies and Estimates," Item 7 of our 2019 Form 10-K. In addition, the preparation of financial statements requires us to make estimates and assumptions that affect the reported amount of assets, liabilities, revenues and expenses, and disclosures of contingencies and fair values, including, but not limited to, various environmental and legal matters, including a remedy of annual monitoring and the implementation of an EUC selected by the KDHE discussed under footnote 2 - Other Environmental Matters of Note 5 and the lawsuits styled City of West, Texas vs. CF Industries, Inc., et al., discussed under "Other Pending, Threatened or Settled Litigation" of Note 5.
-Also, we recognize contingent gains when such gains are realized or when the contingencies have been resolved (generally at the time a settlement has been reached).
-As a result, a recovery from settlements with certain vendors was recognized during the first nine months of 2020 discussed under Contingencies of Note 1.
+See "Critical Accounting Policies and Estimates," Item 7 of our 2020 Form 10-K. In addition, the preparation of financial statements requires us to make estimates and assumptions that affect the reported amount of assets, liabilities, revenues and expenses, and disclosures of contingencies and fair values, including, but not limited to, various environmental and legal matters, including matters discussed under footnote A and the lawsuit styled City of West, Texas vs. CF Industries, Inc., et al., discussed under "Other Pending, Threatened or Settled Litigation" of Note 5.